dylhunn/257-max-3sat/README.md

 The source code for the project is stored in `/src`.
 Documentation for the code itself is contained in function comments of each header file.

-The project slides (forthcoming) are stored, in the `/slides` folder.
+The project slides (forthcoming) are stored in the `/slides` folder.

 Data files for testing are stored in the `/test-data` folder.